Today, let’s talk about a common mistake that can stop your business from flourishing and make you feel pretty bad about yourself. It’s:

 Shameless.
 Self.
 Promotion.

-As in “Sorry for the shameless self-promotion, just never thought I’d be featured in Mollie Makes!”
+As in “Sorry for the shameless self promotion, just never thought I’d be featured in Mollie magazine!”

 Whether you use those three specific words or not, saying sorry for selling your work in any way is accepting the idea that having things to sell is shameful.
 And that selling is dirty, sleazy, wrong, pushy, manipulative, painful and icky.
 Not something that a nice, creative person like you should get involved in.

 That’s HOOEY.
 Actually, let me be more specific.
 That’s COMPLETELY OUT-DATED, INACCURATE, BUSINESS-KILLING HOOEY.